10 Quiet Phrases Introverts Use Regularly To Protect Their Energy

 I’m good with something low-key.

 When someone asks you about your plans for the weekend, you often say this.
-Even though you like interacting with people, you can easily become exhausted by loud environments or chaotic group dynamics.
+Even though you enjoy interacting with people, you can easily become exhausted in loud environments or amid chaotic group dynamics.
 Because your brains are more susceptible to dopamine stimulation, introverts expend social energy more quickly.

 You’re not being dull when you say this phrase.
 You’re opting for equilibrium rather than exhaustion.
 There have undoubtedly been times when you consented to an exciting outing only to be worn out midway through.
 You can conserve your energy while remaining receptive to connections with this simple statement.